mhurley100/pands-project/README.md

     -print(dataset.groupby('class').size())
 3. 3 dataframes are created for each species ('class') of Iris and each named as their respective species using the following code:
     - e.g.setosa is separated into its class as follows: dataset[dataset['class']=='Iris-setosa'].
 4. Pandas dataframe describe() calculates statistics on the dataset.
-Each class of Iris is grouped and statistics are completed (count, mean, std, min, 25%, 50%, 75% and max) for each class of Iris (using tabulate to enable to paste into github).
+Each class of Iris is grouped and statistics are completed (count, mean, std, min, 25%, 50%, 75% and max) for each class of Iris using tabulate to enable to paste into github as follows:
     -print(tabulate(setosa.describe(), headers,tablefmt="github"))

 ### Data Analysis: